Wetherby High School: Buildings

-The buildings were built in the mid-1960s and are very much 'of their time'.
+The buildings were built in the mid-1960s.
 Although typically 1960s, and similar to many schools across Leeds, such as East Leeds High School in Seacroft and the former Merlyn Rees Community High School in Belle Isle, they are not of a Brutalist nature.
 The site is dominated by a main tower block, linked to the school hall by two footbridges, with two protruding stairwells.
 The site contains a smaller number of older buildings left over from HMS Ceres Landship.
 Over the years the school's grounds have become considerably smaller with land being sold off for the redevelopment of the Horsefair Shopping Centre and for housing developments on McBride Way.
 In the early 2010s the pre-1960s buildings were demolished having been replaced by newer buildings; one built in the early 2000s in the courtyard formerly separating the school hall with the tower block.

 In 2013 work was undertaken to replace many of the original aluminium-framed windows in the main tower block.
 Further remedial work has since been undertaken updating the campus; however the main buildings of the site remain fundamentally unchanged since their completion in 1966.

 The school had a new sports hall built a few years ago.
 This was built away from the older buildings to facilitate future developments.
 The site is maintained in good condition, though now that the buildings are coming to the end of their life cycle the governors have been working with Leeds City Council on options for investment.